alanshlam/novel/book1/The Inverted Sky/readme.md

 She checked into a hotel under a fake name and a forged ID.
 In the political neutrality of Cygnus, communication with the Caspian Combine was unrestricted.
 She navigated to a propaganda forum for the Combine's air force, a place filled with jingoistic pilots and fans.
 Using an attractive profile picture and a new persona, she began to fish.
 After a few posts asking innocent, fawning questions, she set the hook.
 In a public thread, she asked: "Hypothetical question for the pilots here: why would anyone use Morse code in a heavy air defense area during an emergency?"

 The question, specific and odd, was just enough.
-Soon, a private message appeared in her inbox.
+Soon, a private message appeared in her inbox for a private chat.
 It was from Sean.
 His first thought was: *Is this a trap?* But the fear that Ruby might be in danger overrode his caution.

 **Sean:** In an emergency, you use a designated distress frequency.
 Morse code is obsolete.